purdue-cs193-fall-2019/homework-1-UmangSharma24/index.md

 ### What I like about CS193:

 <font color="#e04728">
-- The instructors are pretty chill.
+- The instructors are pretty chill.<br>
-- The quizzes are pretty convenient thanks to the iClickers.
+- The quizzes are pretty convenient thanks to the iClickers.<br>
-- The tips the instructors gave us are really helpful.
+- The tips the instructors gave us are really helpful.<br>
-- I don't have to write anything in a notebook.
+- I don't have to write anything in a notebook.<br>
 </font>